 Note that you can’t collect the tax just in case.
 If you collect sales tax and then do not need to file in the state where you made the sales, you will be responsible for paying the sales taxes back to the people you charged, $8.50 at a time.
 Or possibly $0.85 at a time, if you had smaller transactions.
 If you should have collected sales tax but didn’t, you are responsible to pay that sales tax out of your own pocket.

 What’s more, you must register to collect sales tax before you can legally collect it.
 Unless you are very confident that you won’t meet the tax thresholds for a given state, you are usually better off registering in every state in preparation for the possibility of having to collect sales taxes.

 Unfortunately, basic sales tax software doesn’t cover all the issues.
 For example, the item you sell might be taxable in one state but not in another.
-It might be taxable in a third state, but at a lower rate than another item in the basket.
-And some states require you to charge sales tax on the entire basket if any item in it is taxable.
+It might be taxable in a third state but at a lower rate than another item in the basket.
+Some states require you to charge sales tax on the entire basket if any item in it is taxable.
 Shipping is taxable in some states but not in others.

 Your software also won’t determine nexus for you.
 You tell your software whether or not you expect to have nexus and hope you’re right.

 Sales Tax DataLINK allows accuracy checks at the transaction level, but most sales tax software does not.
 If yours doesn’t, you leave yourself vulnerable to errors, audits, and even prosecution.